-Our meeting point for the Bernese Oberland Ski Tour is the Hotel Europe*** in Brig, which is just 80m from the railway station in the centre of town.
+Our meeting point for the Bernese Oberland Ski Tour is the Hotel Europe*** in Brig, which is super easy to reach, being just 80m from the railway station in the centre of town.
 Rooms are provided on a twin (or occasionally triple or quad) sharing basis, but if you wish to book a single room please let us know and we will confirm availability.
 Any extra luggage can be left until in the hotel until your return to resort at the end of the week.
 Evening meals can be taken in Brig.
 Hotel details can be found on our Accommodation page.

 For overnights in the high mountains we will use mountain huts.
 This tour uses modern and super efficient Swiss huts in the heart of the Oberland’s huge glacier systems.
 For more info please read the Using Alpine Huts article which provides an overview of typical facilities, average costs to help you budget for lunches/drinks, and general info on hut etiquette.

 You should arrange outward travel on Saturday, arriving by 5-6pm latest in time for the briefing at your accommodation.
 Your guide will run through kit checks and safety routines, as well as hand out any rental equipment, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.
 Overnight in the valley.

 Trugberg makes an ideal first day objective en route to the Konkordia Hut.
 After an early morning train ride round to Grindelwald, the Jungfraujoch Mountain Railway leads right up through The Eiger to 3500m.
 Along the way there are several opportunities to view the famous North Face – first at Kleine Scheidegg, then again at the Gallery Windows where it’s possible to look right out across the face.